Visual Arts Camp

 • Drawing Realism - Becki Miller

-• Portraits in Acrylic- Tim Roloff
+• Portraits in Acrylic - Tim Roloff

 • Painting with Pastel – Ashley Martinez

-Students will be introduced to the responsive and subtle surfaces created by pastel.
+introduction to the responsive and subtle surfaces created by pastel.
 Using artist-quality hard and soft pastels, this class will explore developing transitional layers of color to build smooth surfaces as well as expressive mark-making.
 Imagery options will include portraiture and still life.

 • Creating with Color – Samantha Haring

-Students explore unexpected and inventive use of color in drawing and painting.
+Explore unexpected and inventive use of color in drawing and painting.
 Students learn to build visually powerful surfaces using color in a representational or non-traditional way.
 Using a variety of materials, works are created to reflect symbolic and personal ideas.

-• Figure Sculpting- April Macatangay
+• Figure Sculpting - April Macatangay

-Students will learn accurate human proportions and how to sculpt the human form with modeling clay.
+Learn accurate human proportions and how to sculpt the human form with modeling clay.
 This class includes experimenting with sculpting muscle structures, clothing, textures, and different postures to create figures that show depth and narrative.

 • Experimental Drawing Practices – John Zilewicz

-Exploring a multitude of media, methods and techniques, students will use unconventional approaches to drawing in order to develop creative and imaginative approaches to art making.
+Exploring a multitude of media, methods and techniques, students will use unconventional approaches to drawing to develop creative and imaginative approaches to art making.
 Skill building as well as producing works based on chance will allow students to examine the possibilities of mark-making, space, and surface.

-• Printmaking – TBD
+• Life Drawing - TBD

 • Acrylic Painting - Courtney Haugdahl